sakachin2/XE/xeREADME_en.txt

 [English]    v1.29K                                                   ||~129JR~||+129KR~

 This editor is fit for programmers working on both main-frame and PC.
-Its operation is based on mainframe SPF editor, and like as other editor on PC, convenient short-cut key operation is hybrid.
+It's operation is based on mainframe SPF editor, and like as other editor on PC, convenient short-cut key operation is hybrid.

-    .Available to Windows and Linux.
+    .Available for Windows and Linux.
     .Supports Fixed-Length and Variable-Length record file.
-    .Suppors text file encoded by UTF8 and EBCDIC(requires ICU installation).
+    .Supports text file encoded by UTF8 and EBCDIC(requires ICU installation).
     .Supports binary file edit.
 Vertical 2 line and horizontal dump format.
-    .Filer fuction (apply Delete, Rename, Copy, Move, Execute, ...) is available.
+    .Filer function (apply Delete, Rename, Copy, Move, Execute, ...) is available.
     .Supports Remote file access using ftp,samba,rsh,ssh,fuse.
     .Optionally update-tag:CID(ChangeID) is automatically appended to updated lines.